 - Certified copies of divorce decrees, probated wills and judgments.
 These can be obtained at the Clerk of Court’s office in the county where the proceedings took place.

 - Certified copies of business organization documents on file with the Ohio Secretary of State.

-Photocopies of any of the documents are acceptable if properly notarized (and in some instances certified by the Clerk of Courts) as a true and accurate copy (with the exception of birth and death certificates).
+Note: Photocopies of any of these documents are acceptable for authentication but only if properly notarized as a true and accurate copy (with the exception of birth and death certificates).

 Note about Birth and Death Certificates: This office can only attach an apostille to a certified copy of a birth or death certificate that is issued by the custodian of the record.
-This office cannot accept a photocopy certified as a true copy by a notary public or attested by you to be a true copy in a statement made before a notary.
+This office cannot accept a photocopy or copy containing the notarized signature of the document custodian.
 Many foreign countries will not accept notarized copies of birth and death certificates.
-See ORC § 3701-5-02.
+See OAC § 3701-5-02.

 Notarized documents.
 Documents notarized by an Ohio notary may be authenticated.
 These documents include the following (this is not a comprehensive list):

 - Adoption papers

 - Authorization to conduct business in foreign countries

 - School records – transcripts, report cards or diplomas

 - Power of attorney